 I wear myself out with this…so many other things I want to talk to you about other than my brown eating dissociative episode but so little else can reside in my thoughts now that I have that to consider and fret about.
 I want to go back to the beach and watch the sun paint the sky.
 I want to sit alone in my condo and write on notecards with the thought that I’m making progress and healing.
 I want to lie down in bed and have sleep find me without help from medication.
 I wasn’t perfect while I was on the beach but I was real.
 I felt authentic in my imperfection.
 And having returned to what was my life before the beach, I’ve disappeared and I’m mist again.
 A swirl of confusion and morphing shape.

 Let me sign off now.
-This letter depresses me.
+This post depresses me.